arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 ### Update Using the BLE Interface

 Ensure that the cloud sketch has enabled the "BLEAgent" in the cloud sketch, via "thingProperties.h".
-Check [this document](https://docs.arduino.cc/arduino-cloud/cloud-interface/sketches) for enabling it.
+This is enabled by default if the board has been registered with Provisioning 2.0.
+If you need to enable it, please have a look at [this documentation](https://docs.arduino.cc/arduino-cloud/cloud-interface/sketches).

-You can update the Network settings from the detail page of the device in the Arduino Cloud Web UI or the mobile app.
+You can update the network settings from the detail page of the device on the Arduino Cloud webpage or the mobile app.

 During this process you will be asked to wipe out the current network configuration to restart the board's BLE interface.

-- Turn on the board.
+- Power on the board.

+- Reset the board using the method of your board.
+Have a look at the [How to set up the Reconfiguration Procedure](#How-to-set-up-the Reconfiguration-Procedure) section of this article to find the default board reset pin.
+If you have changed the reset pin from the default one, please use that.

-- Open the devices page of the Mobile App or the Arduino Cloud Web UI.
+- Open the devices page of the Mobile App or the Arduino Cloud webpage.

 - Click on the device you want to update the network settings for.

 - Click on the "change" button by the network section.

-- If you are using the Arduino Cloud Web UI, select the BLE method.
+- If you are using the Arduino Cloud webpage, select the BLE method.

-- Reset the board using the procedure of your board.
-In this article, the default reset pin is used.
-If you have chosen a different pin, please use that.
-Review the section of the document about the default board reset pin [here](#How to set up the Reconfiguration Procedure).

 - The board will reboot, and you will see the LED pulsing.